 Option III is designed for students who intend to transfer to California State University or the University of California, or who are unsure if they will transfer to a UC or CSU campus.
-Students who complete this option with a grade of "C" or better in each course, will satisfy requirements for the A.A. degree and complete the Intersegmental General Education Transfer Curriculum (IGETC) by which all lower division general education units required by the California State University and University of California (except Eleanor Roosevelt and Revelle at UCSD) are met.
+Students who complete this option with a grade of "C" or better in each course, will satisfy requirements for the A.A. degree and complete the Intersegmental General Education Transfer Curriculum (IGETC) by which all lower division general education units required by the California State University and University of California (except Eleanor Roosevelt and Revelle Colleges at UCSD which require additional GE course work) are met.
 Option III may not be advisable for some majors at certain CSU and UC campuses.
 Students should consult a GWC counselor to make sure this is their best AA degree option.